Quickly start live streaming in Wowza Video using the Wowza Video REST API

 - specify how the video connects with Wowza Video

-To create a live stream that receives a WebRTC source, generates a
+To create a live stream that receives a WebRTC source, copy the following sample code and

 send it as a POST